marksto/data-sources/README.md

-In **Tera kulta** we use Data Sources to compose a _localized price-list_ of more than 3,500 stock items from hundreds of thousands of pre-calculated cell values synchronized between spreadsheets, which then get converted into Tilda CSV format and split into semi-equal parts, which then can be easily loaded into the web-site product catalog.
+In **Tera kulta** we use Data Sources to compose a _localized price-list_ of more than 3,500 stock items from hundreds of thousands of pre-calculated cell values synchronized between spreadsheets, which then get converted into Tilda CSV format and split into semi-equal parts, which can then be easily uploaded to the web site's product catalog.

 [//]: # (TODO: Add an illustration.
 Diagram #3.
 System overview.)